You can find a full list of the University of Strathclyde’s Department of Economics staff on our staff page.

 Gioele is currently focussed on the impact of energy, tourism, fiscal and trade policies.

-Chirsty is a research assistant at the Fraser of Allander Institute where she primarily works on projects related to poverty and inequality.
+Chirsty is a knowledge exchange associate at the Fraser of Allander Institute where she primarily works on projects related to poverty and inequality.

 Chirsty is also a PhD student at the University of Strathclyde affiliated with the Fraser of Allander Institute and part-funded by the Joseph Rowntree Foundation.
 Her PhD research focuses on the experiences of low-paid workers and the links between low-paid work and poverty.